Lactase (digestive enzyme): benefits, dosage, contraindications

 Adult: 2000 IU - 9000 IU

-Adjust the dose according to manufacturer instructions and the child's age.
+Adjust the dose according to the manufacturer's instructions and the child's age.

-Probably safe for pregnant women.
-Consume with foods containing lactose.
+Likely safe for pregnant women.
+To be taken with foods containing lactose.

-Probably safe for breastfeeding women.
-Consume with foods containing lactose.
+Likely safe for breastfeeding women.
+To be taken with foods containing lactose.